AviatrixSystems/terraform-provider-aviatrix/website/docs/r/aviatrix_gateway.html.markdown

 ### peering_ha_gw_size
 If you are using/upgraded to Aviatrix Terraform Provider R1.8+, and a peering-HA gateway was originally created with a provider version <R1.8, you must do a ‘terraform refresh’ to update and apply the attribute’s value into the state.
 In addition, you must also input this attribute and its value to its corresponding gateway resource in your `.tf` file.

+### enable_snat
+If you are using/upgraded to Aviatrix Terraform Provider R2.10+, and a gateway with `enable_snat` set to true was originally created with a provider version <R2.10, you must do a ‘terraform refresh’ to update and apply the attribute’s value into the state.
+In addition, you must also change this attribute to `single_ip_snat` and set its value to its corresponding gateway resource in your `.tf` file.

+### dnat_policy
+If you are using/upgraded to Aviatrix Terraform Provider R2.10+, and a gateway with `dnat_policy` applied was originally created with a provider version <R2.10, you must do a ‘terraform refresh’ to remove attribute’s value from the state.
+In addition, you must its value to its corresponding aviatrix_gateway_dnat resource in your `.tf` file and terraform import its value into the state file.